Luthetus/Luthetus.Ide/Luthetus.Common/Docs/usage.md

 - We need to subscribe to the state changes of the IAppOptionsService.

 - When subscribing to an event.
-It is possible to create a memory leak, if you do not unsubscribe from the event at a later point.
+It is possible to create a memory leak, if one does not unsubscribe from the event at a later point.

 - For this reason, I'll perform the steps in an order that ensures my code will not compile if I forget to unsubscribe.